timofeibenko/react-carousel/README.md

 * [Emotion CSS in JS library](https://emotion.sh/docs/introduction)
 * Webpack and Babel to set up the environment
 * gh-pages npm package to publish the app

+## 5. Known issues:
+* Carousel reacts to vertical swipes
+* Swipe start has a little delay
+* On resize the carousel